 - The style of your cat litter system, likewise, some litters are made for certain systems.
 If you just have a basic box or tray – don’t worry about this just yet.

 - Whatever you do, I will pretty much guarantee that some litter and sometimes poop will end up on the floor.
-People often buy cat litter mats to collect this stuff and stop it scattering further.
+People often buy cat litter mats to collect this stuff and stop it scattering further – we have one, this one, we love it.

 - Dust, some cat litters are dusty which can be messy and make cats sneeze.
 It can even make owners sneeze.